MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 > [action]
-Replace the content of the `tableView(_ tableView: UITableView, cellForRow indexPath: NSIndexPath) -> UITableViewCell` method with the following:
+Replace the content of the `tableView(_ tableView: UITableView, cellForRow indexPath: IndexPath) -> UITableViewCell` method with the following:
 >
     // 1
     let cell = tableView.dequeueReusableCell(withIdentifier: "listNotesTableViewCell", for: indexPath) as!
 ListNotesTableViewCell